JustinVelazquez/JustinVelazquez/README.md

 <h2> Hey there!
 I'm Justin Velazquez.</h2>

 <h3> 👨🏻‍💻 &nbsp;About Me </h3>
 <p> I am a Software Engineer based out of Tampa, Florida.
 Proficient in both Frontend & Backend development, i have extensive knowledge in many different technologies.
-I am also a Google certifited UI developer.
 As a software engineer, my aim is to bring my skills and passion to innovative projects, and show my commitment to developing the solutions they or your company may need!  </p>

 <h3> 🛠 &nbsp;Tech Stack</h3>